 First, let’s look at the official definition of spam:

-Simple Definition of spam
+Simple Definition of Spam

 email that is not wanted : email that is sent to large numbers of people and that consists mostly of advertising

-Full Definition of spam
+Full Definition of Spam

 unsolicited, usually commercial, email sent to a large number of addressesSource: Merriam-Webster’s Learner’s Dictionary

 So, when is spam not spam?

-Not making the effort to find out I’m not a Sir or even notice my name on every page and you just spammed me.
+Not making an effort to find out I’m not a Sir or even notice my name on every page, and guess what?
+You just spammed me.